samuelmatlock/samuelmatlock/README.md

 # 👋 Hi, I’m @SamuelMatlock

-*A 2022 graduate of the University of California, Irvine.
-Conscientious and motivated.
-I am currently teaching K-12 students fundamental programming courses while also beginning my path to front-end web development.
-Currently attending boot camp, planning to graduate and begin professional work in December.
-My interest is front-end web development, and I am looking forward to meeting more professionals in the field and furthering myself.*
+*Front-end developer with special focuses in Isomorphic High-Performance JavaScript Apps, as well as Web Assets & Storage.
+Graduate of the University of California, Irvine.
+Currently attending Tech Elevator full-stack development BootCamp while planning to begin professional work as a full-time developer in December.
+I look forward to meeting more professionals in the software engineering field and furthering myself, so please don't hesitate to connect!*

 Currently studying at the TechElevator Bootcamp :mortar_board: Can't wait to meet more people in the profession!